Skip to content

 CREATE A SUSTAINABLE SANCTUARY

-If there are stubborn areas of your yard where grass won’t grow, or if you’re looking for a more sustainable alternative to the traditional lawn, consider perennial ground covers such as vines, mosses and other low-growing flora.
-“You can think of it as green mulch in that it helps to keep soil cool and moist, enriches soil with organic matter and suppresses weeds,” Lenhart says.
+If there are stubborn areas of your yard where grass won’t grow, or if you’re looking for a more sustainable alternative to the traditional lawn, consider perennial ground covers.
+“You can think of it as green mulch in that it helps to keep soil cool and moist, enriches soil with organic matter and suppresses weeds,” says Lenhart.
+Some options include small ornamental grasses like sedge and flowering plants such as sweet woodruff and lilyturf.
 “Ground cover planting is also a cost-effective way to achieve a lush-looking planting design.
 Rather than buy a large quantity of expensive ornamental plants, you can intersperse fast-spreading patches of ground cover species between clustered scenes of taller plants.”
-Popular ground covers include fragrant herbs such as creeping thyme and Corsican mint, small ornamental grasses including sedge, and flowering plants such as sweet woodruff and lily turf, Loughrey says.
-Because they can quickly grow out of control, she says, invasive species such as bishop’s weed and English ivy should be avoided.
+Because they can quickly grow out of control, invasive species such as bishop’s weed and English ivy should be avoided, Loughrey adds.

 Replacing thirsty ornamentals with water-wise species can cut back on irrigation.
 “Native plants are a great place to start, as they’re adapted to thrive in the regional climate,” Lenhart says.
 “Climate-adapted plants, which come from parts of the world with climates similar to your local climate, are also excellent for a water-wise landscape.
 In California, plants from the Mediterranean, South Africa, Chile and Australia all make for excellent, low-water options.”